wymcg/matricks/README.md

   - Install 64-bit Raspbian[^1]
   - Install and configure the [rpi_ws281x library](https://github.com/rpi-ws281x/rpi_ws281x).
   - Run the executable

+## Usage
+This section describes basic usage of Matricks.
+For general usage information, run `matricks help`.
+For a list of plugins to try, there are several example plugins listed in the [examples README](./examples/README.md).

+### Manual configuration
+You may manually provide a configuration to Matricks using `matricks manual`.
+To run a plugin (or a set of plugins in a directory), Matricks can be invoked as follows:

+> ```matricks manual [OPTIONS] --path <PLUGIN_PATH> --width <WIDTH> --height <HEIGHT>```

+This will run the plugin(s) at the given path on the connected matrix.
+Other matrix and plugin configuration options are also available; See `matricks help manual` for more information.

+### Saving a configuration
+Once you have confirmed that everything is working with `matricks manual`, you can save your configuration to a file using the `matricks save` command.
+To save your configuration, Matricks can be invoked as follows:

+> ```matricks save <NEW_CONFIG_PATH> [OPTIONS] --path <PLUGIN_PATH> --width <WIDTH> --height <HEIGHT>```

+This is similar to `matricks manual`, but instead of running the plugin, Matricks will save the configuration information to a new TOML file at the given path.
+`matricks save` has the same matrix and plugin configuration options as `matricks manual`.
+See `matricks help save` for more information.

+### Automatic configuration
+If you have a TOML configuration file (created either by hand or by running `matricks save`), you can use it using `matricks auto`.
+To run Matricks with a configuration file, Matricks can be invoked as follows:

+> ```matricks auto <CONFIG_PATH>```

+This command will use the configuration information in the given file to drive the matrix.
+See `matricks help auto` for more information.

+### Clearing the matrix
+If for any reason you need to clear all LEDs on the matrix, Matricks can be invoked as follows:

+> ```matricks clear --width <WIDTH> --height <HEIGHT>```

+See `matricks help clear` for more information.

 [^1]: At this time, Matricks can only be installed and run on 64-bit operating systems.
 [^2]: If you are using a Raspberry Pi with less than 1GB of RAM, installation using this method is not recommended.